ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 ## Making nicer maps

-The `raster` package for basic maps that interact well with spatial objects we used above, unlike many other packages, this method 'plays nice' with other spatial object from the `sp` package and can be use proper projections etc.
+The `raster` package for basic maps that interact well with spatial objects we used above, unlike many other packages, this method 'plays nice' with another spatial object from the `sp` package and can use proper projections.
 We can download polygons for Canada from [GADM](http://gadm.org/about) (amongst other sources) with the country code `"CAN"`, and level=1 indicates provinces, `0` would be the whole country.

 ```r
 Canada <- getData('GADM', country="CAN", level=1)